Displace99/Bug-Tracker/docs/source/projects/create-project.rst

 ------------------------
 It is possible to receive bugs from emails.
 To set this up you will need to select the checkbox and enter the username and password in the appropriate boxes.

-For more information on how to set up email see :doc:`/source/receiving-bugs-by-email`
+For more information on how to set up email see :doc:`Receiving Bugs Via Email <../receiving-bugs-by-email>`

 Adding Custom Fields
 ====================